-12.3.5 Loss to follow-up and follow-up biases
+12.3.6 Loss to follow-up and follow-up biases

 Similar to non-response bias, if there is a differential loss to follow-up that is related to the exposure status and the outcome, then bias in the measure of association will result.
-Thus, in the design and implementation of the study protocol, we should try to follow up study subjects as completely as possible and minimise losses.
+Thus, in the design and implementation of the study protocol, we should try to follow-up study subjects as completely as possible and minimise losses.
 Failing that, we should try to ensure that both groups are followed with equal rigour (this tends to equalise, but does not reduce, the losses).
 Unfortunately, the larger the losses, the more difficult it becomes to ensure equality of losses across the study groups.
-Greene et al (2011) found that, in Denmark, bias from loss to follow-up in a long-term cohort study was quite modest for medical factors, whereas for behavioural factors (eg smoking), it may be large.
-Thus, for example, associations between smoking and attention deficit hyperactivity disorder (ADHD) may be seriously biased.
-Pennefather et al (1999) in following a geographically defined birth-cohort of children born before 32 weeks' gestation observed that the children who were difficult to contact or who did not attend the first follow-up at 2 years of age had an increased prevalence of ocular abnormalities (the ophthalmologist who did the assessment was blind to the subjects 'difficulty of contact' level).
-The authors could only speculate on explanations for this finding.
+Robinson et al (2007), have surveyed the literature for strategies to reduce follow-up losses and they provide a list of the 12 most frequently stated strategies.
+Among the more frequent strategies were: obtaining community involvement; creating study identity (eg study name and consistent letterhead); having study personnel with excellent communication skills; clearly explaining the benefits of the research, having regular scheduled contacts with participants; regular reminders; minimising participant burden, and providing participant specific benefits (perhaps a free consultation or a specific information package).

-Bias can also result from differential management of, or communications with, exposed and non-exposed study subjects during the study.
+Bias also can result from differential management of exposed and non-exposed subjects during the study.
 More generally, behavioural changes in study subjects as a result of being studied are referred to as the Hawthorne effect.
-In an observational study, the role of the researcher is to observe, not alter, the normal (ie usual) events experienced by the study subject.
-However, it is often difficult to 'hide' the reason for the study and the act of enquiring into specific lifestyle/housing/nutritional factors could lead the participant to modify his/her protocols in ways that are not obvious to the researcher.
+In an observational study, the role of the researcher is to observe, not alter, the normal (ie usual) events experienced by the study subject or his/her animals.
+However, it is often difficult to 'hide' the reason for the study and the act of enquiring into specific lifestyle/management/housing factors could lead the participant to modify his/her protocols in ways that are not obvious to the researcher.
 This could lead to differential management by exposure status, or at the very least, it could lead to exposure status changes during the study period.
-Being aware of this effect and implementing the study in a manner designed to minimise any follow-up bias, through complete and equivalent follow-up of the groups, is the best prevention.
+Ducrot et al (1998), describe the interrelations between the observer (ie the researcher) and the observed (ie the participants) in the context of on-farm studies.
+Being aware of this effect and implementing the study in a manner designed to minimise any bias, through complete and equivalent follow-up of the groups, is the best prevention.